Tuition Payment Plan (Nelnet) |

 I am applying as a transfer student; what do I need to know?
 Transfer applicants are required to complete the above listed steps for new students.
 The school’s registrar will complete a thorough evaluation of the your official college transcript to determine which courses will transfer to Bladen Community College; official copies of college transcripts are required for this process.

-I have not taken the SAT, PSAT or ACT, am I required to complete such testing for admissions?
-No, students that have not taken the SAT, PSAT, or ACT or did not score the following: (1) SAT – 480 or higher on Critical Reading and Mathematics sections; (2) PSAT – 48 or higher on Critical Reading and Mathematics sections; and (3) ACT – 22 or higher will be required to complete the COMPASS Test at Bladen Community College.
-The COMPASS Test measures students’ academic strengths and weaknesses in English, Reading and Mathematics.
+I have not taken the SAT or ACT, am I required to complete such testing for admissions?
+No, students that have not taken the SAT, ACT or did not score the following: (1) SAT – 500 or higher on both Critical Reading and Math; (2) a score of 22 or higher on Math, and 18 or higher in English and 21 in the Reading part of the ACT.
+(SAT or ACT Test scores must be on tests taken during the past 5 years.)
 The test is available at no cost to students and students will be given result immediately.
 Contact Tommy Rains at 910.879.5565 for scheduling.

 How do I apply for financial aid?
 Once a student has completed an application for admission to Bladen Community College and has expressed interest in applying for financial aid, the student must then complete a Free Application for Federal Student Aid at www.fafsa.ed.gov.
 Previous year’s tax return or income verification is required to accurately complete the application.
 For your convenience, you may complete this application in the Bladen Community College Financial Aid Lab.
 The enclosed document, Financial Aid Application Instructions, will provide further details.